testero7/Aplikacja-do-notatek/README.md

 # Aplikacja-do-notatek
-Aplikacja do tworzenia notatek z hasłem i powiadomieniam
+Aplikacja do tworzenia notatek z hasłem i powiadomieniami